furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 - **Gating signal:** Validation loss EMA-smoothed over window $k=3$ with $\alpha=0.3$.
 - **Convergence velocity:** Relative EMA loss decrease over the window.
 - **Two thresholds:** `GATE_TAU_ENTER = 0.005` (velocity must drop below this to start counting toward activation) and `GATE_TAU_EXIT = 0.02` (velocity must rise above this to start counting toward deactivation).
 Creates a "dead zone" where the gate stays in its current state.
-- **Patience:** `GATE_PATIENCE = 3` — requires 3 consecutive epochs of consistent signal before flipping state.
+- **Patience:** `GATE_PATIENCE = 3` requires 3 consecutive epochs of consistent signal before flipping state.
-- **Weight smoothing:** `WEIGHT_EMA_ALPHA = 0.3` — an additional EMA applied to the boundary weight itself for smooth ramping.
+- **Weight smoothing:** `WEIGHT_EMA_ALPHA = 0.3` an additional EMA applied to the boundary weight itself for smooth ramping.
 - **Sigmoid mapping:** Once active, velocity maps to weight via a sigmoid with temperature $\gamma = 0.001$ and maximum $\lambda_{max} = 0.05$.
 - **Edge cases:** $\lambda_b(t) = 0$ for $t < k$ (insufficient history) and for $v_p(t) \leq 0$ (validation loss degrading).

 **Hysteresis motivation:** An initial non-hysteresis implementation exhibited unstable gate toggling — the boundary weight switched on and off unpredictably across epochs due to single-epoch noise in validation loss velocity.
-The hysteresis fix produced a single, clean activation per run.
+The hysteresis fix substantially stabilizes this, though not perfectly: across the N=5 seeds used in this project, 3 seeds (42, 789, 2024) show a single activation that holds for the remainder of training, and 2 seeds (123, 456) show one deactivation-and-reactivation cycle rather than continuous oscillation.
+This is a marked improvement over the non-hysteresis baseline's unpredictable toggling, though not literally a single, clean activation in every run.

+**Realized weight, in practice:** Across all 5 adaptive-schedule seeds and all epochs, the actual boundary weight never approached $\lambda_{max}=0.05$: the maximum weight observed in any seed/epoch was 0.0231, and per-seed mean weight during gate-active epochs ranged from 0.0000 to 0.0101 — well below the fixed schedule's steady-state weight of 0.05 (held for the back half of training, per the corrected schedule above).
+See `gradient_analysis.md` Section 4.2 for how this reinforces the gradient-magnitude explanation of the null result.

 ### 3.4 Output-Layer Bias Calibration
 A standard focal-loss bias calibration is applied at model initialization: